-AHDB works with livestock farmers to promote disease-prevention methods such as vaccination, biosecurity and improved management and housing to reduce the need for antibiotics on farms by preventing and eliminating disease.
-AHDB encourages professionals, such as vets, to work closely with farmers in order to best manage animal health issues and to minimise the need for all medicines.
+We work with livestock farmers to promote disease-prevention methods such as vaccination, biosecurity and improved management and housing to reduce the need for antibiotics on farms by preventing and eliminating disease.
+We encourage professionals, such as vets, to work closely with farmers in order to best manage animal health issues and to minimise the need for all medicines.
 We also believe that animal welfare is paramount and therefore continue to support the use of antibiotics and other veterinary medicines where necessary.

-AHDB also supports the Responsible Use of Medicines in Agriculture Alliance (RUMA) in promoting responsible and prudent use of antibiotics in livestock and in helping the industry to progress animal-health matters.
-AHDB has helped coordinate the Targets Task Force groups for sheep and beef, which identify meaningful objectives to reduce, refine or replace antibiotic use in all livestock sectors, while also supporting the Dairy Antimicrobial Stewardship Group led by the milk buyers.
+We also support the Responsible Use of Medicines in Agriculture Alliance (RUMA) in promoting responsible and prudent use of antibiotics in livestock and in helping the industry to progress animal-health matters.
+We have helped coordinate the Targets Task Force groups for sheep and beef, which identify meaningful objectives to reduce, refine or replace antibiotic use in all livestock sectors, while also supporting the Dairy Antimicrobial Stewardship Group led by the milk buyers.

 For further information about antibiotic use and the agricultural sector, visit: